Updated: Oct 20, 2021

-What is the difference between a good and bad carb?
+What is the difference between "good" and "bad" Carbs?

-That depends on several factors; age, activity level, current weight and/or weight loss goals, and current health state.
-In general, the recommended daily amount of carbohydrates is 45-65% of total daily caloric intakes (based on a 2,000 calorie diet), this equates to approximately 900-1300 calories a day, or 225-325g!
-Again, these should be the complex carbs found in fruits, vegetables, legumes, beans and whole grains.
+It depends on several factors: your age, activity level, current weight and/or weight loss goals, and current health state.
+The general recommendation is that carbohydrates make up 35-65% of your total daily caloric intakes (based on a 2,000 calorie diet).
+Ideally aiming for the more nutrient dense complex carbs that are found in fruits, vegetables, legumes, beans and whole grains in order to reap the greatest nutritional benefit.

 Variety of Fruits